-Imagine: it’s a few days before Halloween and all of a sudden you realize, you don’t have a costume.
+Imagine this: it’s a few days before Halloween and all of a sudden you realize, you don’t have a costume.
 If you’re anything like me, you probably don’t have to imagine too hard.

-I’m an expert level procrastinator.
+I’m an expert-level procrastinator.
 My title may be self-appointed, but I assure you, my knowledge will be helpful.
-To make the perfect costume, you don’t have to look far for inspiration.
+To make the perfect Halloween costume, you don’t have to look far for inspiration.
 Columbus is full of great ideas, just waiting to wow your friends as the perfect Halloween look.
 Okay, you’re right.
 It won’t be perfect, but at least you’ll be in costume.
 Let’s get started, shall we?

 Goosebumps Book Cover